cmaas/markdown-it-table-of-contents/README.md

 ## Recommended plugins

-By default, markdown-it-table-of-contents collects all headings and renders a nested list.
-It uses the `slugify()` function to create anchor targets for the links in the list.
-However, the headlines in your markdown document are not touched by markdown-it-table-of-contents.
-You'd have a nice table of contents, but the links don't link to anything.
-That's why you need another plugin to generate ids (anchor link targets) for all of your headlines.
-There are two recommended plugins to achieve this:
+`markdown-it-table-of-contents` only creates a TOC with anchor links to headlines and doesn't modify headlines in your document.
+By default, your headlines won't have ids so all links in the TOC are basically dead.
+The following plugins are strongly recommended to attach an id to all headlines, which are then used within the TOC as link targets.

 ### [markdown-it-anchor](https://www.npmjs.com/package/markdown-it-anchor)

-This plugin transforms all headlines in a markdown document so that the HTML code includes an id.
+This plugin transforms all headlines in a Markdown document so that the HTML code includes an id.
 It *slugifies* the headline:

 ```markdown
 ## Hello world, I think you should read this article